djlljd001/ECE-143-Project-Group-16/README.md

 4. At the parent level, we consider the household income, parents' job status, degree earned, native english speaker family , confidence on college tuition and their impact on the science self-efficacy.

 ## Applications
-This work is extremely valuable in analysing the variables/factors that impact the science self-efficacy of students in the United States.
+This work can prove to be valuable in analysing the variables/factors that impact the science self-efficacy of students in the United States.
 Our strategies could be used by students while making decisions about their career as well as by teachers, parents and schools alike in order to determine what drives students towards certain disciplines and tailor their curriculum, pedagogy to utilise this to the fullest.
-Our work is also extremely scalable, to other class levels, other disciplines and even other countries, with extremely minimal tuning for those cases.
+Our work is also easily scalable, to other class levels, other disciplines and even other countries, with minimal tuning for those cases.

 ## File Structure
 ```